 4. Get press-style photos taken of your band.
 You know the type.
 Stand in some woods and look in different directions.
 Get on a five-person tandem bicycle and ride through some puddles.
 Hold some stuffed animals and stare at your shoes.
 Wear all black and look creepy.
 Doesn’t matter, as long as it’s visually interesting, has all the band members in it and is (preferably) high-res.
 Live shots of you or your band in concert work, too, if the lighting is OK.

-Finally, you can send all new music, press releases and cookies to Salt Lake City Weekly Music Editor Kolbie Stonehocker at:
+Finally, you can send all new music, press releases and other materials to Salt Lake City Weekly Music Editor Kolbie Stonehocker at:

 Address: 248 S. Main